jackc/pgx/README.md

 PGX_TEST_DATABASE="host=/var/run/postgresql database=pgx_test" go test ./...
 ```

+In addition there are tests specific for PgBouncer that will be run if the `PGX_TEST_PGBOUNCER_CONN_STRING` is set.

 ## Version Policy

 pgx follows semantic versioning for the documented public API on stable releases.
 This is the prerelease of `v4`.
 Branch `v3` is the latest stable release. `master` can contain new features or behavior that will change or be removed before being merged to the stable `v3` branch (in practice, this occurs very rarely).